PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 - **Free shipping switch toggle button** - this setting creates rule that will initiate a free shipping method for customer in checkout form.
 - **Apply a discount** - there are 3 options that can be set - Percentage, Amount and None.
+- **Send a free gift** - switch toggle button, once Enabled, it shows Search a product field, where a specific product can be added as a gift.

+The Apply a discount options are:

 ### Percentage